aanykanen/selection-recommender/backend/README.md

 - Name: Requests
     - License: <a href="https://github.com/psf/requests/blob/master/LICENSE">Apache license 2.0</a>
-  - Notice file: can be found from "notices" folder with name NOTICE_requests
+  - Notice file: is appended to the NOTICE file found in this folder

 ## Building the backend